CarlosZHaring/Recur_Surv/README.md

 # Recur_Surv
 This is Carlos Haring and Shiyi Zhang's work on the our anaylsis of recurrence in patients with breast cancer.
-Data is from the Duke Breast Cancer MRI dataset.[1]
+Data is from the Duke breast cancer MRI dataset.[1]
 We looked at clinically meaningful subgroups to do two things: anaylize clinicial associated with breast cancer recurrance and created a model to predict the risk of recurrance over time.
 This project contains the cleaned dataset we used, our final project poster and our code.